Sunday, May 01, 2011

 Time to slew the scope north to the Great Glob’s well-remembered location—manually of course.
 No computers in those days; I didn’t even have a simple clock drive.
 I got ready to squint through my scope’s tiny finder.
 It was well and truly dark now; almost unbelievably the hands on the Timex watch I’d got a few Easters ago were approaching 12.
 If I were lucky, there might be an hour or so left to me before Mama awakened, checked my room, and turned on the cursed patio (that was what we called the 4-foot-wide strip of cement outside the back door) light, my signal to scurry inside if I wanted to avoid her wrath.

 Just as I was fixing to put my eye to the Palomar Junior’s finder, I made the mistake of looking up at the sky for a minute.
-Just in time to catch a lonely satellite cruising the constellations, a sight which at first brought the pleasant memory of how me and Mama and the neighbors had stood on the front lawn of our old house as Daddy had pointed out Sputnik 1 (we probably actually saw Sputnik’s carrier rocket, which was much brighter than the satellite itself).
+Just in time to catch a lonely satellite cruising the constellations, a sight that at first brought the pleasant memory of how me and Mama and the neighbors had stood on the front lawn of our old house off Dauphin Island Parkway as Daddy had pointed out Sputnik 1 (we probably actually saw Sputnik’s carrier rocket, which was much brighter than the satellite itself).
 But then, as young Rod’s thoughts always did and old Rod’s thought still sometimes do, they began to turn down strange alleyways:

 “Rod, that ain’t no satellite!
 That might be an incoming Russian ICBM.
 Is that an ambulance siren off in the distance, or is it maybe an air raid siren?
 Better run in the house right now.
 It might be time to duck and cover!
 Which was scary enough in those Cold War days, but it got worse: “No, that ain’t a Russian missile.
 It is probably THE VISITORS.
 You know what Mr. Steiger said they are apt to do to people they catch out by themselves.
 And you are standing on their landing pad.”